arnicas/interactive-vis-course/Week10/README.md

 Using some UI from a tutorial by Nathan Yau (http://flowingdata.com/2012/01/05/build-interactive-time-series-charts-with-filters/), I also made a transition version:

 **small_multiples_each_trans.html**

+and a variant with the scales different across each country, to show the comparison not blown out by Nigeria:

+**small_multiples_each_trans_diffaxis.html**

 ## Maps in D3